Interpolating Feigin-Frenkel Duality at the Critical Level to Matrices of Complex Size: Categorical Background

-\begin{definition}{\cite[Section 3.1]{Comes_Wilson_GL_T_definition}} Let $w,w'$ be finite words in the alphabet $\{\bullet,\circ\}$.
-A $(w,w')$-diagram is a graph satisfying the following conditions: \begin{enumerate} \item The vertices are positioned in two horizontal rows. \item Each vertex in the bottom (top) horizontal row is labeled as either $\bullet$ or $\circ$ according to $w$ $(w')$. \item Each vertex is adjacent to one and only one edge. \item If an edge is adjacent to two vertices on the bottom (top) row, then they must be labeled with opposite colors. \end{enumerate} \end{definition} If $X$ is a $(w,w')$-diagram and $Y$ is a $(w',w'')$-diagram, then one can concatenate the graphs $Y\star X$ by putting the graph $Y$ on top of $X$, and then restricting the graph to the top and bottom words to obtain a $(w,w'')$-graph denoted by $ Y\cdot X$.
-Let $\ell(Y,X)$ denote the number of connected components of $Y\star X$ minus the number of connected components of $Y\cdot X$.
+\begin{definition} Let $w,w'$ be finite words in the alphabet $\{\bullet,\circ\}$.
+A $(w,w')$-diagram is a graph satisfying the following conditions: \begin{enumerate} \item The vertices are positioned in two horizontal rows. \item The vertices in the bottom row are labeled by the letters of $w$, from left to right. \item The vertices in the top row are labeled by the letters of $w'$, from left to right. \item If an edge connects two vertices in the same row, then those vertices have opposite labels. \end{enumerate} \end{definition}

+If $X$ is a $(w,w')$-diagram and $Y$ is a $(w',w'')$-diagram, then one can stack the graphs $Y\star X$ by putting the graph $Y$ on top of $X$, and then restricting the graph to the top and bottom words to obtain a $(w,w'')$-graph denoted by $ Y\cdot X$.
+Let $\ell(X,Y)$ denote the number of connected components of $Y\star X$ minus the number of connected components of $Y\cdot X$.
 See \cite[Section 3.1]{Comes_Wilson_GL_T_definition} for examples of such calculations.

+The following category is the one whose pseudo-Abelian envelope we consider.
+Here, $\F$ is any field, $R$ is a commutative $\F$-algebra, and $\alpha\in R$.